Nick Starkel: Early life

+Note: In many cases, Scout, Rivals, 247Sports, On3, and ESPN may conflict in their listings of height and weight.; In these cases, the average was taken.
+ESPN grades are on a 100-point scale.; Sources: "2016 Team Ranking".
+Rivals.com.;

 College career

 Texas A&M

-Starkel entered Texas A&M redshirting his true freshman season.
-As a redshirt freshman, he won the starting quarterback job, although he suffered a broken leg in the season-opener against UCLA.
+Starkel entered Texas A&M University redshirting his true freshman season in 2016.
+As a redshirt freshman in 2017, he won the starting quarterback job, although he suffered a broken leg in the season-opener against UCLA.
 Starkel returned to play six more games in 2017, including a 499-yard, four touchdown performance against Wake Forest in the Belk Bowl that was a Belk Bowl record.

-Under new head coach Jimbo Fisher, Starkel lost the starting job to Kellen Mond, the latter thriving under Fisher's system, leading to Starkel announcing he would transfer as a graduate student, with immediate eligibility.
+Under new head coach Jimbo Fisher, Starkel lost the starting job to Kellen Mond in 2018, the latter thriving under Fisher's system, leading to Starkel announcing he would transfer as a graduate student, with immediate eligibility.

 Arkansas

 Starkel transferred to Arkansas before the 2019 season.
 He competed with Ben Hicks for the starting quarterback job, and split time with Hicks in the season opener against Portland State.
 After replacing Hicks in a 31–17 loss to Ole Miss, Starkel was named the Razorbacks starter for their game against Colorado State, throwing for 305 yards and three touchdowns in a 55–34 win.
 The following week, he threw five interceptions in a loss to San Jose State.
 Starkel announced he would transfer from Arkansas after one season, later citing conflict with head coach Chad Morris and offensive coordinator Joe Craddock.